-Governance, Risk Management, Compliance (GRC)
+Governance, Risk Management and Compliance (GRC)

-The recent increase in the number of compliance initiatives such as Sarbanes-Oxley (SOX), ISO, and BASEL II, has forced businesses around the world to reexamine the ways in which they do business.
+The recent increase in the number of compliance initiatives such as Sarbanes-Oxley (SOX), ISO, and BASEL III, has forced businesses around the world to reexamine the ways in which they do business.
 The high cost of non-compliance has resulted in today's business leaders adopting comprehensive GRC initiatives, with the majority of fortune 1000 corporations listing GRC as their number one goal in business development.
 Offering a variety of modules such as Risk Management, Controls, Business Intelligence , and Business Rules , the Enterprise Process Center can help your company avoid the high costs of compliance.
-Leaders in virtually every industry today use the Enterprise Process Center to effectively model and align their business processes with GRC strategies.
+Leaders in virtually every industry today use the Enterprise Process Center to effectively model and align their business processes with Governance, Risk and Compliance strategies.

 What is GRC?